-Typically, when I talk about Qigong, I’m talking about self healing.
-Most of my work involves helping people to get the body’s internal energy (Qi) flowing, and thus maximize their natural ability to heal.
+Typically, when I talk about qigong, I’m talking about self healing.
+Most of my work involves helping people to get the body’s internal energy (or qi) flowing, and thus maximize their natural ability to heal.

-But there’s another aspect of Qigong, and one that I actually have quite a bit of experience with.
-Some masters, after practicing for many years, can also emit, or transmit Qi to another person.
+But there’s another aspect of qigong, and one that I actually have quite a bit of experience with.
+Some masters, after practicing for many years, can also transmit qi to another person.
 This enables him or her to maximize healing in another person.

 Before we go further in, let’s talk briefly about terminology.
 There’s a slew of different terms being used, and this can get confusing.
 I’ve seen all of the following terms in common usage: